joroni/metergroup-microsite/README.md

 ### Method one: One-Click Deploy to Netlify

-You can [deploy Hylia to Netlify with one click][deploy-to-netlify] and you’ll be up and running in minutes!
+You can [deploy meter to Netlify with one click][deploy-to-netlify] and you’ll be up and running in minutes!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)][deploy-to-netlify]

-I recorded a quick start video of me deploying Hylia to Netlify and getting the CMS set up.
+I recorded a quick start video of me deploying meter to Netlify and getting the CMS set up.
 [Check it out here](https://youtu.be/0hM_0BH-Y_A).

 ### Method two: Clone / Fork

-1. Clone or fork this repo: `git clone https://github.com/hankchizljaw/hylia`
+1. Clone or fork this repo: `git clone https://github.com/hankchizljaw/meter`
 2. `cd` into the project directory and run `npm install`
 3. Once all the dependencies are installed run `npm start`
 4. Open your browser at `http://localhost:8080` and away you go!